Kyoto, Nara and Osaka

 The Ryozen Kannon Temple:

-The Ryozen Kannon Temple is located in the southern Higashiyama district of Kyoto, more precisely in Shimokawarachō, and is an often overlooked but impressive place of reflection and remembrance.
+The Ryozen Kannon Temple is located in the southern Higashiyama district of Kyoto, more precisely in Shimokawarachō, and is an often disregarded but impressive place of reflection and remembrance.

 The temple was built in 1955 and houses a monumental 24-meter-high statue of Kannon, the goddess of mercy.
 This statue stands on a hill overlooking the city, surrounded by memorials to the victims of the Pacific War.